 The reason skirt steak and flank steak look and taste similar are down to where they’re sourced from.

 Skirt steak comes from the cow’s diaphragm muscle, the plate primal which is close to the abdominal muscle, where the flank steak is taken.

 Both steak cuts are fairly lean and tough, however, the skirt is less thick and wide than the flank.
 Skirt steak also benefits when thinly sliced and cooked medium.

 If you cook past medium rare, the entire cut will be practically inedible.

 Since the muscle fibers on the skirt are even tougher than the flank, it has a more intense flavor.

 To counteract this (as well as reach maximum tenderness), you’ll want to marinate your cut and remove the excess fat.

-Skirt steaks taste best when grilled or seared and popped in stir-fries or fajitas.
+Skirt steak tastes best when grilled or seared and popped in stir-fries or fajitas.
 It can also be either cooked quickly or slow-cooked - there is no in-between.

-The confusing thing about skirt steaks is you can either get the ‘outside skirt’ or the ‘inside skirt.’
+The confusing thing about a skirt steak is you can either get the ‘outside skirt’ or the ‘inside skirt.’
 In all honesty, they really aren’t that different.